Off to a flying start with Wellington Airport

 The new airport took six years to build and cost £5 million (the equivalent of approx. $214m NZD today), with the City Council contributing £1.5 million of that.

-The airport officially opened on 24 October, 1959 with thousands of spectators there to witness the event – and hundreds were lucky to avoid death!
+The airport officially opened on 25 October 1959, with thousands of spectators there to witness the event.
 Because of some discrepancies with the height of the runway at both ends, two planes scraped their undercarriage and narrowly avoided mass fatalities.

 The 'temporary' domestic terminal, photo published in Evening Post 29 May 1984